blasecapital/balcones_train/README.md

 - [ ] **Increase flexibility:** Refactor modules to handle various data types and projects outside of quant trading.
 - [ ] **Expand tests/examples:** Demonstrate and verify versatility and make project setup easier.
 - [ ] **Improve documentation:** Project should be easy to understand and contribute to.

+A really cool feature suite would automate the entire model training process by leveraging the standardized pipeline and incorporating AI agents to automatically engineer features/targets, tune hyperparameters, evaluate models, and tweak the custom configurations based on its findings for the next iteration.

 ## Why `balcones_train`?
 Independent practitioners and small startups working with **datasets too large for memory** can streamline their workflow using `balcones_train`'s **batching functions**.
 Organizations handling **sensitive data** can improve security by training models **locally**.
 Users can also **prototype their models before committing to a cloud-based platform like Snowflake**.